Home >> Designing Custom Homes

-Inspired by photographs of beautifully appointed homes that you frequently admired in decorating and architectural magazines, you developed your own conceptual plan for the perfect home.
-Now, after years of dreaming and planning and saving, the time is right for you to actually design and build the ideal home that will appeal to your imagination while meeting all your needs and expectations.
+Inspired by photographs of beautifully appointed homes that you frequently admired in architectural and interior design magazines, you developed your own conceptual plan for the perfect home.
+Now, after years of dreaming, planning and saving, the time is right for you to actually design and build the ideal home that will appeal to your imagination while meeting all your needs and expectations.

-Deciding upon an architectural style involves much more than simply deciding whether the home is English Tudor, French, colonial, traditional, contemporary, rustic, or whatever eclectic style appeals to you.
-There are numerous design elements within each of these architectural styles that can greatly enhance the home, but may also significantly influence the cost.
+Deciding upon an architectural style involves much more than simply selecting whether the home is English Tudor, French, colonial, traditional, contemporary, rustic, or whatever eclectic style appeals to you.
+There are numerous design elements within each of these architectural styles that can greatly enhance your home.
 If you need to be flexible as to the architectural style of the home due to your budget and size requirements, these many design elements can be embellished or simplified to make the necessary adjustments.

-You will need to decide if the home is to be designed as a ranch, a one and one-half story, or a two-story.
-Generally speaking, a ranch style floor plan will be more expensive to build than either a one and one-half story or a true two-story floor plan.
+Your lot selection will greatly affect the design of your new custom home.
+You will want to assess the setting to determine if you should consider incorporating large windows and lots of light in your plan to make the most of significant views, or design with fewer windows in areas where privacy needs to be considered.
+The size and shape of your lot may impose some restrictions on the area available for the footprint of your home.
+When working out your floor plan, you will need to determine if the home is to be designed as a ranch, a one and one-half story, or a two-story.
 For example: If your home is to be a ranch with 3,000 square feet, it will require the excavation and foundation to accommodate a footprint of 3,000 square feet; if your home is to be a true two-story of 3,000 square feet (1,500 square feet on the first floor and 1,500 on the second floor) then the required excavation and foundation need only to accommodate a footprint of 1,500 square feet.
-Both homes would have the same amount of finished living space, but there would be a distinct difference in the cost of the excavation, the foundation, the roofing, the guttering, etc.
+Both homes would have the same amount of finished living space, but there would be a distinct difference in the required area for excavation and the size of the foundation.

 Over the past several years there has been a tendency for homes to be designed with very open floors plans.
-When compared to the traditional floor plan having more intimate and smaller rooms, an open floor plan tends to cost more to build as it requires specially engineered framing systems to insure the structural integrity of large, open spaces.
+When compared to the traditional floor plan having more intimate and smaller rooms, an open floor plan will require specially engineered framing systems to ensure the structural integrity of large, open spaces.

-The extent of the interior detailing throughout the home can also greatly affect the cost.
-Ceilings can be raised, vaulted, or arched and be accented with crown moldings, medallions, indirect lighting, trusses, beams, dormers, and skylights.
-Variations in ceiling treatments can create a more interesting living environment, but any of these embellishments will certainly be more costly than a standard, 8-foot ceiling.
-Stairway treatments including closed, open, or even floating staircases, with a variety of wood or wrought iron spindles and railings can also add a great deal of excitement to the home’s design but can be costly.
-The amount and type of woodwork, whether it is to be stained or painted, can make a big difference in the cost of your home as well as can the extent of built-in cabinetry or paneling.
-And the uses of hardwood and marble, granite, or hard tile flooring are also popular ways to enhance the look of your custom home.
+Interior detailing will also contribute to the unique character of your custom home.
+Variations in ceiling treatments can create a more interesting living environment; ceilings can be raised, vaulted, or arched and be accented with crown moldings, medallions, indirect lighting, trusses, beams, dormers, and skylights.
+Stairway treatments including closed, open, or even floating staircases, with a variety of wood or wrought iron spindles and railings can also add a great deal of excitement to the home’s design.
+The amount and type of woodwork, whether it is to be stained or painted, can make a big difference in the look and feel of your home as well as can the extent of built-in cabinetry or paneling.
+Also, there is a wide variety of selections for hardwood, marble, granite, or hard tile flooring, which are popular ways to enhance the look of your home.

 When you begin to plan your custom home, knowing how the three major variables of budget, architectural style, and size interact with one another can be essential to the success of your new home project.
 Many homes are never built or are built poorly because they are over-designed architecturally or are designed too large for the budget.
 Remember that the objective to building a custom home is to have the ideal home that meets all your needs and expectations, a home that you can be proud of and enjoy for many years to come.